brshallo/pwiser/README.md

 apples-to-apples comparison as both can handle arbitrary functions), though much of this speed difference goes away when `.is_commutative = FALSE`.

+# Limitations

+See issue [\#1](https://github.com/brshallo/pwiser/issues/1) for a little on limitations in current set-up.